fineanmol/plant-tree/README.md

-🌾 Updated on Thu, 06 Feb 2025 21:19:21 GMT
+🌳 Updated on Sat, 08 Feb 2025 13:14:53 GMT

-> "Experience is the name everyone gives to their mistakes."
+> "Simplicity is the soul of efficiency."